aaronbloomfield/ccc/hws/metamask/index.md

 - Ensure that the resulting page does not display any errors (view the console in the developer tools)
 - View the source of the web page
 - Save that into auctions.html
-- Deploy auctions.html to your account on the departmental server
+- Deploy auctions.html to your account on the departmental server in your `~/public_html/` directory
 - View that page -- ensure it shows the same result, and also has no errors
-- Edit that file, and update the ABIs to the new versions: [AuctionManager.abi](AuctionManager.abi) for `auctioneerAbi` and [IERC721.abi](IERC721full.abi) for `nftManagerAbi`
+- Edit that file, and update the ABIs to the new versions: [IAuctioneer2.abi](IAuctioneer2.abi) for `auctioneerAbi` and [IERC721Metadata.abi](IERC721Metadata.abi) for `nftManagerAbi`
 - Add the code provided above:
     - The declaration of the `web3mm` variable and the `auctionContractmm` variable
     - The code to ensure MetaMask is installed